 10. The Huntsman Spider

 Also called giant crab spiders, huntsman spiders have a body length of about an inch or more.
-Their legs are quite long, as they reach around 5 to 6 inches.
-But a giant huntsman spider has legs that are 12 inches long!
+Their legs are quite long, as they reach around 5 to 6 inches, but a giant huntsman spider has legs 12 inches long!
 The two pairs of rear legs are considerably shorter than the two pairs in front.
 They have dark patches with a brownish beige color on its body.

 Huntsman spiders are apprehensive and can move extremely fast going sideways if disturbed.
 It likes to live beneath flat rocks, peeling tree barks, and inside building roof spaces.
 They are a non-aggressive group of spiders and the bite from huntsman spiders is not toxic to humans.

 On average, tarantulas measure 7 to 10 cm in length but are capable of exceeding 30 cm.
 Smaller tarantulas prey on insects, but like huntsman spiders, giant tarantulas prey on bigger animals like rodents, frogs, snakes, and bats.

 Tarantulas commonly come in black or brown in color with distinguishable body hair, which they use as a defense mechanism against predators.
 They can be found in some if not all parts of:

 - New Mexico